Bat Mitzvah Invitations: 9 Gorgeous Designs + Wording Tips

 Rebecca and Josh Aarons

-Including your daughter’s middle name and spelling out the date and time gives the invitation a more formal connotation.
-Etiquette rules have relaxed in recent years, but you’ll always want to double check spelling and location details for accuracy.
+Including your daughter’s middle name and spelling out the date and time gives the invitation a more formal feel.
+Etiquette rules have relaxed in recent years so you have more flexibility on how to word the invite, but you’ll always want to double check spelling and location details for accuracy.

 our daughter Ruth